vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-install-mgmt.md

-# Deploy a Management Cluster to Amazon EC2
+# Deploy a Management Cluster to AWS

 {{% include "/docs/assets/step1.md" %}}

 ## Step 1: IaaS Provider

-1. In the **IaaS Provider** section, enter credentials for your Amazon EC2 account.
+1. In the **IaaS Provider** section, enter credentials for your AWS account.
 You have two options:
    * In the **AWS Credential Profile** drop-down, you can select an already existing AWS credential profile.
 If you select a profile, the access key and session token information configured for your profile are passed to the Installer without displaying actual values in the UI.
-   * Alternately, enter AWS account credentials directly in the **Access Key ID** and **Secret Access Key** fields for your Amazon EC2 account.
-For information about setting up credential profiles, see [Prepare to Deploy a Management or Standalone Cluster to Amazon EC2](aws).
+   * Alternately, enter AWS account credentials directly in the **Access Key ID** and **Secret Access Key** fields for your AWS account.
+For information about setting up credential profiles, see [Prepare to Deploy a Management or Standalone Cluster to AWS](aws).
    * Optionally, specify an AWS session token in **Session Token** if your AWS account is configured to require temporary credentials.
 For more information on acquiring session tokens, see [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).
 1. In **Region**, select the AWS region in which to deploy the cluster.
 If you intend to deploy a production management cluster, this region must have at least three availability zones.
 This region must also be registered with the SSH key entered in the next field.
 1. In **SSH Key Name**, specify the name of an SSH key that is already registered with both your Amazon EC2 account and the region where you are deploying the cluster.
-For information about setting up credential profiles, see [Prepare to Deploy a Management or Stand-alone Cluster to Amazon EC2](aws.md#profiles).
+For information about setting up credential profiles, see [Prepare to Deploy a Management or Standalone Cluster to AWS](aws.md#profiles).
 1. If this is the first time deploying a cluster, select the **Automate creation of AWS CloudFormation Stack** checkbox, and click **Connect**.

-   The CloudFormation stack creates the identity and access management (IAM) resources that Tanzu Community Edition needs to deploy and run clusters on Amazon EC2.
+   The CloudFormation stack creates the identity and access management (IAM) resources that Tanzu Community Edition needs to deploy and run clusters on AWS.
 For more information, see [Required IAM Resources](ref-aws.md#permissions).
 1. If the connection is successful, click **Next**.

 ## Step 2: VPC for AWS